MEN'S & WOMEN'S DIAMOND WEDDING BANDS

 Are Wedding Bands Supposed To Match?

 Traditionally speaking, yes.
-Wedding bands are supposed to match.
+Men's and women's wedding bands are supposed to match.
 Being committed to each other on the altar, the wedding formalizes the union between two different persons to become one unit.
 Matching wedding bands is one symbol of this union and serves as a silent statement of the couple's commitment to each other.
 However, many recent matches have seen a shift in preference to either mixed wedding bands or a compromise.
 The union may, after all, be between two opposites.
 The man might want a wedding band that has a simple design, while the woman prefers an eternity band covered in diamonds.
 The case for mixing wedding bands may work for couples who love each other unconditionally despite their differences.
 Some couples opt for a compromise in design.
 Each wedding band may have a different choice of metal or matching designs, one jewel-encrusted and the other plain.
 The answer is that you can match your wedding bands if you want to, but you may not if you don't.
 Loving your spouse and the ring you have on your finger is what matters, even if the ring you wear is different from the one your spouse wears.

 Can a Wedding Band Have Diamonds?